 Editors’ Note: A different version of this article was published in The Mark.

-In response to an October article in the M-A Chronicle detailing high stress levels among some of our student athletes, we expanded our sample size to include 121 varsity athletes.
+In response to an October article in the M-A Chronicle detailing high stress levels among some of our student athletes, we expanded our sample size to include 190 returning varsity athletes.

 Photo credit: Bob Dahlberg

-Based on only four interviews, we shared opinions by athletes who complained that coaches added unnecessary stress and others who felt their mental health was their coaches top priority.
-In order to get a more accurate picture of the whole, we reached out with a survey to all varsity athletes, with 121 responding.
+Based on only four interviews, we shared opinions by athletes who complained that coaches added unnecessary stress and others who felt their mental health was their coaches top priority in an article published in October.
+In order to get a more accurate picture of the whole, we reached out to all returning varsity athletes and collected data from 190.

 In the survey, students cited vastly different stress levels across the board.
 While 56 percent of students felt more stressed during the season, 5% said that the sports season lowered their stress, and 40 percent of students said that they felt the same amount of stress all year round.